yoctoyotta1024/CLEO/docs/source/intro/intro.rst

 Kokkos' macros and functions are littered throughout our code and many of our key data structures, for example Gridboxes and super-droplets, are contained within Kokkos Views.
 For those seeking advanced understanding, we defer to Kokkos' github repositories and documentation therein.

-TODO: a bit of schpiel on coupling and dynamics solver

 TODO: a bit of schpiel on the final time-stepping of the model